erajasekar/erajasekar.github.io/_posts/2014-11-12-blogging-platform-hackers-octopress-docpad-poole.md

 static site from dynamic content is brilliant***.
 Using static site generators provided these benefits and features which I was hunting for

 + Syntax highlighting for code snippets.
-+ Customizable layouts and themes using frontend frameworks like [Bootstrap](http://getbootstrap.com/)
++ Customizable layouts and themes using front-end frameworks like [Bootstrap](http://getbootstrap.com/)
 + Write content using Markdown language.
 + Manage code in source control like github.
 + Easy deployment and hosting on github pages or other hosting providers like [Heroku](https://www.heroku.com/), [Amazon AWS](http://aws.amazon.com/).